-Figures 5.15 and 5.16 show frequency sweep test results for Asheboro aggregate.
-From Figure 5.15, it can be seen that there is no appreciable difference in shear moduli values of 12.5mm mixtures at 10Hz for both conditioned and unconditioned states.
-There is only 2.35% and 5.06% reduction of shear moduli from unconditioned state to half conditioned and fully conditioned mixtures, respectively.
-In Asheboro 9.5mm gradation mixtures, there is only 4.76% reduction in shear moduli at 10Hz from Unconditioned to half conditioned state to fully conditioned.
-However, for mixtures without hydrated lime, a 40% reduction of shear moduli from unconditioned state is observed.
+Figures 5.27 - 5.30 show frequency sweep test results for Asheboro aggregate.
+From Figure 5.27, it can be seen that there is no appreciable difference in shear moduli values of 12.5mm mixtures at 10Hz for both conditioned and unconditioned states.
+There is only 2% and 5% reduction of shear moduli from unconditioned state to half conditioned and fully conditioned mixtures, respectively.
+In Asheboro 9.5mm gradation mixtures, there is only 4.76% reduction in shear moduli at 10Hz from Unconditioned to half conditioned specimens, while this difference is 8% for specimens from unconditioned state to fully conditioned.
+However, for mixtures without hydrated lime, a 40% reduction of shear moduli from unconditioned state to fully conditioned state was observed.
+Phase two results are similar, showing significant reductions in loss for mixtures with lime added.